Great Comet of 1264

-The Great Comet of 1264 (C/1264 N1) was one of the brightest comets on record.
+The Great Comet of 1264 (designated as C/1264 N1 in modern nomenclature) was one of the brightest comets on record.
 It appeared in July 1264 and remained visible to the end of September.

+Observations

 It was first seen during the evenings after sunset, but appeared in its greatest splendor in weeks afterward, when it became visible during the mornings in the northeastern sky, with the tail perceived long before the comet itself rose above the horizon.

 The head of the comet seemed like an obscure and ill-defined star, and the tail passed from this portion of it like expanded flames, stretching forth towards the mid-heavens to a distance of one hundred degrees from the nucleus.